wz790/Fedora-Noble-Setup/README.md

 ## 👋 Hey there!

-So you just installed Fedora and now you're staring at a fresh desktop wondering "what next?"
-I've been there, and honestly, setting up a new Linux install can feel overwhelming.
-That's why I put together this guide it's basically everything I wish someone had told me when I first switched to Fedora.
+Since you're here, you've probably just installed Fedora and now you're staring at a new desktop wondering, "What next?"
+I've been there.
+Fedora requires some pushing after a fresh install :) That's why I put together this guide, which is basically everything I gathered from multiple sources when I switched to Fedora.

-This isn't some corporate documentation.
-It's just me sharing what actually works, what breaks, and how to fix it when things go sideways (because they will, and that's totally normal).

-### 🎯 Who's this for?

-- ✅ **Brand new to Fedora?** Perfect.
-- ✅ **Coming from Ubuntu or another distro?** Also perfect.
-- ✅ **Been using Fedora for years but want a solid checklist?** Yep, you too.
-- ⚠️ **Complete Linux newbie?** You might struggle a bit, but stick with it!
+This is not an official guide.
+It's just me sharing what I used, and some settings or personal preferences that you can feel free to skip.
+Just read everything before copy past.

 ### 💡 Quick heads up about commands: